Garmin fenix 3 Review Facts

 - Excellent basic features that measure pace, speed, and distance.

-- With the HRM Run, burned calories, rest and recovery periods, and a race predictor are also easily available
+- With the HRM Run, burned calories, rest and recovery periods

-- Highly accurate GPS that tracks user within 5 meters of location
+- Highly accurate GPS that tracks the user within 5 meters of his location

 - Vertical oscillation, cadence, and VO2 Max easily measured with HRM Run